Our cookies help us:

 Turning cookies off

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies.
-However, doing this will limit the functionality of our website, e.g. you won’t be able to log in to our online accounts for volunteers.
+However, doing this will be likely to limit the functionality of our website and probably a large proportion of the world's websites, as cookies are a standard part of most modern websites.

 We aim to be clear, concise and transparent.
 If you have any questions, please email email@example.com, or phone 0141 352 7603.